insanitywholesale/home-infra/README.md

 	* `unused/reverse-proxy-config/traefik` old unified single traefik VM instance
 	* `unused/terraform` includes the `proxmox-single` subdirectory that includes old ansible and terraform configuration for a non-cluster multi-node proxmox setup

-# services
+# Services
-services I run and want to run
+List of services I currently run or want to run in the future.

-the ones with the IPs fully written out are up and running right now
+The ones with the IPs fully written out are configured and running right now.

 ## Fundamentals
 NTP, DNS, PXE, FTP and APT cache.